Minimal spa room with massage table and chairs, architectural rendering meaning types workflow uses

-Architectural rendering transforms three-dimensional models into two-dimensional images that convey design intent prior to construction.
-This process allows architects, developers, and planners to visualize unbuilt spaces, identify potential issues, and develop a shared understanding among stakeholders.
 The highest-fidelity form is photorealistic architectural visualization, which uses real-world lighting and materials to inform critical decisions.
-Renderings serve practical purposes throughout project phases, from early concept exploration to planning approvals and off-plan sales.
-They translate abstract design data into a format that is accessible to nontechnical audiences.
+Architectural renderings serve practical purposes throughout project phases, from early concept exploration to planning approvals and off-plan sales.
+They translate abstract design data into a format that is accessible to nontechnical audiences and make architectural renders understandable to clients, planners, and investors.

 Key Takeaways